-On behalf of all staff in the Department of Electrical Engineering and Electronics I am delighted to welcome you as a new student.
+On behalf of all staff in the Department of Electrical Engineering and Electronics, I am delighted to welcome you as a new student.
 I do hope that you will enjoy your time at Liverpool and take full advantage of opportunities as they arise.
-This is an exciting first step in further developing your knowledge and all important employability skills leading to your professional career.
+This is an exciting first step in further developing your knowledge and all-important employability skills leading to your professional career.

-Today the Department has established world-leading research groups in Data Science and Signal Processing, Energy Technologies, Networks and Communications, Sensors Diagnostics and biomedical devices, mass spectrometry and instrumentation and in Technological Plasmas.
+Today the Department has established world-leading research groups in Data Science and Signal Processing, Energy Technologies, Networks and Communications, Sensors Diagnostics and biomedical devices, mass spectrometry and instrumentation and Technological Plasmas.
 It also has very strong links with a wide range of companies and Industry sectors, many of whom sit on our Industrial Advisory Board and inform our degree programmes about current industry trends and needs, as well as accepting internships for our “year-in-Industry” schemes.
 All of which will help to boost your employment opportunities.

 We in the Department hope you will be happy at Liverpool, and that you make the most of your time at the University and in the city.